-With this commitment to community and island-based management, OMKM led the development of the much-needed Maunakea Comprehensive Management Plan and its four subplans.
-These were created with significant community input and approved in 2009–2010 by the UH Board of Regents and State Board of Land and Natural Resources.
-The Comprehensive Management Plan provides overarching management guidelines for Maunakea including subplans for public access, cultural resources management, natural resources management and decommissioning of observatories as well as management of construction activities, education and outreach.
+With this commitment to community and island-based management, OMKM led the development of the much-needed Maunakea Comprehensive Management Plan (CMP) and its four subplans.
+These were created with significant community input and the State Board of Land and Natural Resources approved the CMP in 2009, and (along with the UH Board of Regents) the subplans in 2010.
+The CMP provides overarching management guidelines for Maunakea including subplans for public access, cultural resources management, natural resources management and decommissioning of observatories as well as management of construction activities, education and outreach.

 UH open to alternative management models